jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2020-04-13-airflow-lambda-operator/index.md

 authors:
   - JaehyeonKim
 images: []
+description: In this post, it is demonstrated how AWS Lambda can be integrated with Apache Airflow using a custom operator inspired by the ECS Operator.
 ---

 [Apache Airflow](https://airflow.apache.org/) is a popular open-source workflow management platform.
 Typically tasks run remotely by [Celery](http://www.celeryproject.org/) workers for scalability.
 In AWS, however, scalability can also be achieved using serverless computing services in a simpler way.
 For example, the [ECS Operator](https://airflow.apache.org/docs/stable/_api/airflow/contrib/operators/ecs_operator/index.html) allows to run _dockerized_ tasks and, with the _Fargate_ launch type, they can run in a serverless environment.

-The ECS Operator alone is not sufficent because it can take up to several minutes to pull a Docker image and to set up network interface (for the case of _Fargate_ launch type).
+The ECS Operator alone is not sufficient because it can take up to several minutes to pull a Docker image and to set up network interface (for the case of _Fargate_ launch type).
 Due to its latency, it is not suitable for frequently-running tasks.
 On the other hand, the latency of a Lambda function is negligible so that it's more suitable for managing such tasks.

 In this post, it is demonstrated how AWS Lambda can be integrated with Apache Airflow using a custom operator inspired by the ECS Operator.